To help protect our islands, we've set up a biosecurity warrant

 will value your clean green commitment.

-- Your business will appear on our biosecurity friendly
+- Your business will appear on our biosecurity friendly list.

 - Reduced risk of pest invasion on Hauraki Gulf islands, giving